Welcome to today's edition of the Rush 24-7 podcast.

 But here's something a little bit light.

-Um, I don't know how light it is.
+Well, I don't know how light it is.

-His name is Anthony uh Schiafla.
+His name is Anthony Shiafalo.

-The police commissioner, uh Raymond Kelly, uh, he said, well, you can't have your job back.
+Anyway, the New York police commissioner, I think it's New York, yeah, the police commissioner, Raymond Kelly, he said, well, you can't have your job back.

 And here's the excuse that he used.

-And uh we've been married 48 years.
+And we've been married 48 years.

-Now, we've been married almost 48 years, and so it's not the you know the romantic stuff, but but the uh, you know, when I when I leave the house, I turn off the air conditioning.
+Now, we've been married almost 48 years, and so it's not the romantic stuff.

 Then there's another story, a great story here that we might want to talk about.

-It's celebrating its fortieth anniversary.
+It's celebrating its 40th anniversary.

-And each one of those, even though the health nuts in our country are against it, but we love it, uh, each one of them is around 500 and some calories.
+And each one of those, even though the health nuts in our country are against it, but we love it, each one of them is around 500 and some calories.

-And you can take look, folks, I don't worry about calories.
+And you can take, look, folks, I don't worry about calories.

 And you know the reason why?

-And it's also a reason why I'm so charming and handsome, is that I work out, lift weights, I have a trainer, uh at least three to four times a week, and then on Sundays, I go out for a bike ride, at least twenty-five miles, uh uh twenty-five miles on the bike.
+And it's also the reason why I'm so charming and handsome, is that I work out, lift weights, I have a trainer, at least three to four times a week.

-And I and even though I am nearly 72 years old, if you were to look at me, or actually look at the photo on my website.
+And even though I am nearly 72 years old, if you were to look at me, or actually look at the photo on my website, and matter of fact, a lot of guys are jailed.

 That one's 20 years old and stuff like this.